Student Resources

 "Greatest experiences of my life so far.
 I made a lifelong friendship."

-6. Help us strengthen our relationship with China by hosting one of our Upper School visitors or their teacher from our partner school – Beijing High School No. 4 – in Beijing!
-We need 6-10 TVS hosts from approx. Jan 21 - Feb 7 to welcome them into your homes, take them to/from TVS, introduce them to our school and local cultures, and learn about them.
-Regardless of whether you are studying Chinese (their English is great!), this will be an incredible experience for the whole family!
-Hosts do not have the to be same age as our guests.
-Contact Dr. Roemer to learn more or to sign up!
+7. Help us strengthen our relationship with China by hosting one of our Upper School students or their teacher from our partner school – Beijing High School No. 4 – in Beijing!
+We just need 10-12 TVS hosts for 10-14 days in late January to early February (exact dates TBA) to welcome them into your homes, take them to/from TVS, introduce them to our school and local cultures, and learn about them.
+You do NOT need to speak Chinese to host (but if you're studying it, this will help!), and Hosts do NOT have the to be same age as our guests.
+Contact the Global Education Director to learn more or to sign up!

 CLICK HERE for more details about Hosting, including tips and answers to FAQs.